lukehinds/fastllm/README.md

 ## 📋 TODO

-- [ ] Add device autosensing so that we also support CPU, MPS, and CUDA devices.
 - [ ] Add support for more models (deepseek, etc.)
 - [ ] Add support for more data types (float16, float32, bfloat16, int8, uint8, etc.)
-- [ ] Add support for more features (completion, etc.)
-- [ ] Provide benchmarks for different models and configurations
+- [ ] Provide benchmarks for different models and configurations compared to other LLM servers
 - [ ] Add support for model listing at /v1/models

 ## 🛠️ Prerequisites